AI-Powered Root Cause Analysis — From War Rooms to Instant Answers

 A third group of agents connects to your alerting and incident-management systems—PagerDuty, OpsGenie, Jira, BigPanda, Slack, Teams, Email, and Webhooks.
 These agents gather the operational context: active incidents, previous alerts on the same service, escalation history, and on-call assignments.
 This prevents duplicate investigations and surfaces patterns across recurring issues.
 Critically, this integration is bidirectional: when DeepXplore detects something critical, it alerts your teams through the same channels they already use—pushing notifications to Slack, creating tickets in Jira, triggering PagerDuty escalations, or firing webhooks into your automation pipelines.
 There is no new tool to monitor; alerts arrive where your teams are already looking.

-Once all agents have completed their investigations, a final Synthesizer correlates the results into a unified conclusion.
+After each round of parallel specialists, the composer merges outputs and correlates them into a unified conclusion.
 It aligns the telemetry timeline with the change timeline and the incident timeline, looking for causal relationships rather than mere coincidences.
+If evidence is incomplete, the composer can enqueue another round of specialists.
 The output is a ranked list of probable root causes with supporting evidence from every data source—delivered as a clear, actionable report that any engineer can act on immediately without convening a war room.

 DeepXplore RCA Pipeline